ginstrom/paladin-novel/manuscript/chapter-14.md

 He stepped forward, extending his hand to Gond.
 "Your victory today was not won by divine power alone.
 It was won by people standing together, fighting for something greater than themselves.
 That is the true strength of a paladin—not the miracles you can work, but the hope you can inspire in others."

 Gond looked at the offered hand, then at Silviana, who nodded encouragingly.
 Slowly, he reached out and clasped the dwarf's forearm in the traditional warrior's greeting.
+As their hands met, Thorek spoke a phrase in the old dwarven tongue, his voice carrying the weight of ritual and ceremony.
+The metal rings in his beard chimed softly, and for a moment, the air itself seemed to thrum with significance.

 "The Iron Covenant offers its aid," Thorek said formally.
 "Our weapons, our knowledge, our strength in the battles to come.
 But more than that, we offer partnership—the chance to rebuild what was broken, to restore the alliance that once stood against the darkness."